 In stark contrast, before the same Senate Armed Services Committee Former Secretary of State George Shultz stated that people, not solely leaders need to be talking to each other.
 He highlighted the need for non-military solutions and praised the United Religions Initiative in testimony before the United States Congress.
 You can see the video and learn more at this link.

 Responding to Shultz’s testimony United Religions Initiative Founder and President, Bishop Swing stated:

 In the space between one religion and another religion, there is often a hard history of grievances, memories of coerced conversions, and competing claims of ultimate truth.
 So the space between religions is often toxic.
 This toxicity drags neighborhoods and regions into religious strife that stymies daily life, sometimes leading to intimidation and, in the worst cases, horrific spectacles like beheadings.

-URI’s purpose is to fill the space between religions with interfaith bridges so that the grassroots people of all faith traditions, indigenous communities and humanistic groups can cross over, and discover other believers, and take positive actions together.
-URI is not a religion, nor a United Nations of Religions.
-URI is grassroots and singularly tries to fill the void between religions with something that the world needs desperately: bridges between cultural, religious and spiritual differences.
+URI’s purpose is to fill the space between religions with interfaith bridges so that the grassroots people of all faith traditions, indigenous communities and humanistic groups can cross over, and discover other believers, and take positive actions together. -Bishop Swing, United Religions Initiative

 If you want to make peace, you don’t talk to your friends.
 You talk to your enemies. ~Moshe Dayan

 Those who love peace must learn to organize as effectively as those who love war.” ~Martin Luther King, Jr.